19 of the best space documentaries you need to watch

-The image itself has changed our perspective of our place in the cosmos beyond all imagination, and this documentary captures the significance of the event.
-Offering a perspective that transcends national, political, and religious boundaries the documentary really is a much-watch.
+The image has changed our perspective of our place in the cosmos beyond all imagination, and this documentary captures the event's significance.
+The documentary is a much-watch, offering a view transcending national, political, and religious boundaries.

 19. "The Search for Life in Space" will blow your mind

 Is there other life out there in the universe?
-This is a fundamental question that is in the back of the mind of anyone who dares to ponder the wonders of the void.
+This is a fundamental question in the back of the mind of anyone who dares to ponder the wonders of the void.

-This is the main premise behind the production of "The Search for Life in Space".
-This documentary takes a breakneck speed tour from the depths of the pacific ocean to the far reaches of space on a quest to find life beyond our planet and solar system.
+This is the central premise behind the production of "The Search for Life in Space".
+This documentary takes a breakneck-speed tour from the depths of the pacific ocean to the far reaches of space on a quest to find life beyond our planet and solar system.